psu23/liri-node-app/README.md

 4. The `fs` Node package was used to interpret the text in the random.txt file to perform these liri commands.

+*When a call to a song is in random.txt:*

 ![do-what-it-says with song call in random.txt](images/img_09.png)

+*When a call to a movie is in random.txt:*

 ![do-what-it-says with movie call in random.txt](images/img_10.png)

+*When a call to a concert is in random.txt:*

 ![do-what-it-says with concert call in random.txt](images/img_11.png)